-Lobbying for the child protection units has been the number one priority in WVA&K advocacy agenda In 2015, WVA&K sent a joint declaration signed by a number of agencies, formally addressed to the State Agency for Child Rights Protection, Ministry of Social Welfare and Youth, State Minister of Local Governance and the Agency for Implementation of the Territorial & Administrative Reform.
-WVA&K asked in the declaration that the trained human resources of child protection were retained in the new municipalities, and that the CP workers were maintained in proportion with the size of the population of the municipality.
+number one priority in WVA&K advocacy agenda In so WVA&K undertook other steps to increasing 2015, WVA&K sent a joint declaration signed by a influence and exposes the concern.
+WVA&K met number of agencies, formally addressed to the State with the new mayors in 11 out of 13 municipalities Agency for Child Rights Protection, Ministry of Social in our Area Programmes.
+The scope of the meetings Welfare and Youth, State Minister of Local Governance was to put forward the message of access and quality and the Agency for Implementation of the Territorial of child protection services for the community. & Administrative Reform.
+WVA&K asked in the WVA&K currently supports the implementation of declaration that the trained human resources of child the Mobilization Plan for Children, including a series protection were retained in the new municipalities, and of awareness raising initiatives and the contribution to that the CP workers were maintained in proportion the policy debates for amendment of laws for child with the size of the population of the municipality. protection.